So you are thinking of getting married at St Leonard’s – wonderful and congratulations!

 marriage and to get to know one another.

 To book is very simple!
 You do not book a wedding with St Leonard’s.
 We ask you to go to Wedding Desk – which is run in Meeting Point House (the building opposite Wilkinsons) near Telford Shopping Centre.
-This desk is manned every Wednesday evening from 6-7pm, in a room on the first floor.
-All couples who want to book a wedding at any church in Central Telford, including St Leonard’s, go here to book.
+This desk is manned every first and third Wednesday evening from 6-7pm, in a room on the first floor.
+All couples who want to book a wedding at any church in Central Telford, including St Leonard’s, go there to book.
 The Wedding desk have all the paperwork to hand to say which dates and which times are free at St Leonard’s.

 You can book as far ahead as you would like.
 However, if you don’t live in the parish, or have been married before, the wedding desk will ask that you meet with the vicar before they can formally